As a Student Visa Sponsor, we take our obligations on immigration compliance very seriously.

 When you get your student visa, there are some conditions that you have to meet, otherwise the UK Visas and Immigration office may withdraw your permission to stay and it is important that you follow the immigration regulations during your stay in the UK.
 It is your responsibility to:

-If you change your name, address, contact numbers/emails or other things, it is your responsibility to update the details that we have on MyUCA within 5 working days.
+If you make any changes to your name, address, contact numbers/emails addresses or other personal information, it is your responsibility to update details held by the university on MyUCA within 5 working days.

 The main reason for your stay in the UK is to study, therefore we have a duty to monitor your study and attendance.
 It is very important that you attend all your classes and lectures and submit your coursework when it is due as any non-attendance or non-engagement with your course will need to be reported to the UKVI.